wuestkamp/clear_git_branches/README.md

 `python3 clear_branches.py --filter feature master ls` will only consider branches starting with "feature"

-`python3 clear_branches.py --filter feature --remote origin2 ls` will remove branches starting with "filter" from remote "origin2" (and local!)
+`python3 clear_branches.py --filter feature --remote origin2 ls` will only consider branches starting with "filter" from remote "origin2" (and local!)